Does Reading Increase IQ in Adults? 9 Benefits of Reading

 #2.
 Reading Boosts Your Brain Power

-Reading is one of the most stimulating activities for the brain, right up there with chess and playing instruments.
+Reading is one of the most stimulating activities to increase brain power, right up there with chess and playing instruments.

 As you read, connectivity between different parts of your brain increases, with some evidence suggesting that the brain produces new neurons.
 Naturally, that strengthens your cognitive faculties, improves sensory processing, and enhances memory.